 On a beach in California when we were young.
 Annfried, who appears in my story "Into the World," visits from Germany with her husband.

 The photo to the right is from the time I helped Darold establish his law office in Santa Clara.
 The snapshot to the left shows us after we split up and I lived in Tennessee.
 I had returned for a visit to our California home on the central coast.

-Our youngest brother, Reiner, is to the left.
-He was four years old when our mother died.
-My brother Karl, visiting from San Francisco, is below with Walter as a toddler.
+My brother Karl, visiting from San Francisco, with Walter as a toddler.
 This was at the time that Helmut lived with us in Santa Clara.

 Above, a picture of Vati (our dad) in Germany with Reiner some months before Reiner's death in 1973

 Above is Helmut's son Jason with my son Andy in January 1972, a few months before Helmut took his family to Germany.